datacarpentry/image-processing/episodes/05-creating-histograms.md

 each of the 256 possible values in the grayscale image.

 The parameter `range` is the range of values each of the pixels in the image can have.
-Assuming 24-bit color, each channel has values between 0 and 255.
-We communicate that to the `np.histogram()` function with the `(0, 256)` parameter, which is somewhat confusing.
-The minimum value is inclusive, while the maximum value is *one more* than the actual maximum value of the range.
+Here, we pass 0 and 1, which is the value range of our input image after transforming it to grayscale.

-The output of the `np.histogram` function is a one-dimensional NumPy array, with 256 rows and one column, representing the number of pixels with the color value corresponding to the index.
+The first output of the `np.histogram` function is a one-dimensional NumPy array, with 256 rows and one column, representing the number of pixels with the color value corresponding to the index.
 I.e., the first number in the array is the number of pixels found with color value 0, and the final